shyamvkansagra/slate/source/index.html.md

 In this documentation, we have covered following topics for an individual API:

 - What does a particular API do?
 - When it should be called?
 - What are the arguments?
 - Example request and response

-# Authentication

-There is no other authentication required except from the one which was provided while installation of Swym application.
-To use these APIs, only initialization of <code>_swat</code> object in window is required.
-Make sure it is available before calling the custom workflows.
-You can check the same by using simple <code>if</code> condition on <code>window._swat</code> in your code.